aetperf/aetperf.github.io/_posts/2023-11-03-Installing-your-Python-package-on-a-Windows-machine-that-does-not-have-internet-access.md

 )
 ```

-Now, your Python package is successfully installed and ready to use on a machine without internet access.
+Now, your Python package is successfully installed and ready to use.

 In summary, this post demonstrates how to install your Python package on a Windows machine without internet access, using the embedded Python version, which does not require any special privileges.